Updated daily: Here are today's top Best Buy deals you can get right now

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-Best Buy is the place to shop when you're looking to upgrade the tech you use in your everyday life.
-From powerful appliances to user-friendly laptops, the tech retailer has a wide range of great devices that can actually be found at wallet-friendly prices.
+Best Buy refreshes its sale section with updated deals on a daily basis.
+From powerful appliances to user-friendly laptops, the tech retailer offers a wide range of gadgets and devices at wallet-friendly prices.
 If you want to know where to find the best value possible, look no further.
 We found the best deals Best Buy has to offer today.

 There’s more where this deal came from.
 Sign up for Reviewed’s Perks and Rec newsletter and we’ll keep deals coming every Sunday through Friday.

 The Best Buy Deal of the Day section on the retailer's website will direct you to a list of items on sale for the lowest prices it has at the time.
-Today, that list includes a top-rated air fryer, a sleek cookware set and a powerful vacuum.
+Today, that list includes a personal blender, a handheld massage device and a portable hard drive.

-►All-Clad VIP Factory sale: Get up to 71% off pots and pans
+►Pre-order new Samsung Galaxy devices: Save up to $1,000 on smartphones and more

-►Walmart summer deals: Save up to 20% on patio furniture, grills and more
+►Face masks: With COVID spreading rapidly this summer, here's where you can buy KN95 masks

-Here are the current Best Buy Deal of the Day picks you can score today along with all the other best deals!
+Meanwhile, to get your hands on the latest tech for less, Best Buy is offering can't-beat savings on the just-released Samsung Galaxy Watch 5 and Samsung Galaxy Watch 5 Pro.
+Keep reading to find out how to get a free $60 e-gift card when you pre-order a new Samsung smartwatch, plus shop all the top Best Buy deals available today.

 Best Buy Deal of the Day picks